n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mattermost.md

 # Mattermost

-The Mattermost node allows you to automate work in Mattermost, and integrate Mattermost with other applications. n8n has built-in support for a wide range of Mattermost features, including creating, deleting, and getting channels, and users, as well as posting messages, and adding reactions.
+Use the Mattermost node to automate work in Mattermost, and integrate Mattermost with other applications. n8n has built-in support for a wide range of Mattermost features, including creating, deleting, and getting channels, and users, as well as posting messages, and adding reactions.

 On this page, you'll find a list of operations the Mattermost node supports and links to more resources.